ptvan/ptvan.github.io/_posts/2020-04-11-inferring-phylogenies.md

 ### Phylodynamic modeling

 Assigning time scales to branching points, or __phylodynamic__ modeling, can be done using [TreeTime](https://github.com/neherlab/treetime), [Beast2](https://www.beast2.org/) or [LSD](http://www.atgc-montpellier.fr/LSD/).
-These algorithms operates on a number of file types, `TreeTime`, for example, works on FASTA, PHYLIP, and VCF.
+These algorithms operate on a number of file types, `TreeTime`, for example, works on FASTA, PHYLIP, and VCF.

 ### Visualization